-HWP are defined as wood-based materials that, following harvest, are transformed into commodities such as furniture, plywood, paper and paper-based products, or used for energy.
-After a period (lifetime of the product), which can vary considerably depending on the product itself, the wood product might be recycled (especially in the case of paper), used for wood energy, or be disposed of in a landfill.
+HWP are defined as wood materials that, following harvest, are transformed into commodities such as sawnwood, wood panels (e.g. plywood), paper and paperboard.
+After a period (lifetime of the product), which can vary considerably depending on the product itself, the wood product might be recycled (especially in the case of paper) or used as fuel.
+In Switzerland, the disposal in landfills is banned since the year 2000.

 For the climate reporting, Switzerland does account the amount of recovered wood pulp for paper production.
-Products disposed of in landfills are not included in the HWP pool.
+Products disposed of in landfills were not included in the HWP pool.